serverless-nextjs/serverless-next.js/README.md

 The example above will deploy the `about` page function with a smaller `memorySize` and the home page with a higher `timeout` than the default values.

 You can set any function property described [here](https://serverless.com/framework/docs/providers/aws/guide/functions#configuration).
-The values provided will be merged onto the defaults provided by the plugin.
+The values provided will be merged onto the plugin defaults.

 ## Examples